potniatheron/react-hex-editor/README.md

 **AlertModal.tsx** | Displays a message when some text is copied to clipboard an has a 2000ms timeout.

 **prepareData.ts** | Utility function abstracting all of the necessary operations to correctly render data in the HexViewer components.
 Flow is divided according to input type (text file or binary file, e.g. image).
-Target output is a Data object that always contains both a HEX and a TEXTUAL representation of the uploaded fle
+Target output is a Data object that always contains both a HEX and a TEXTUAL representation of the uploaded fle.

 **utils.ts** | Utility file containing helper functions e.g. `decimalToHex()`, `textToHex()`, `integerToHexAndText()`, `hexCounter()`, `getRange()`.